 The other main planning resource we have are the curriculum planners.
 These are available for each of the seven components and give suggested hours, teaching and learning and resources.

-We have also recently published a command words resource – this gives the command words we use, with explanations, examples and illustrations.
+We have published a command words resource – this gives the command words we use, with explanations, examples and illustrations.

 Some suggestions for other useful resources: